United States Marine Corps Force Reconnaissance: Parachutist individual equipment kit

-Single Action Release Personal Equipment Lowering Equipment (SARPELS)
+Single-action release personal equipment lowering equipment (SARPELS)

 The Force Recon operators are equipped with a complete equipment lowering system for both LLSL and MFF parachute operations.
-It allows them carry various configurations of all their individual mission-essential equipment, usually contained within their Flyer's Kitbag.
-The Single Action Release Personal Equipment Lowering Equipment (SARPELS) provides easy access to their weapons and equipment upon parachute landing and has a single-action release capability.
+It allows them carry various configurations of all their individual mission-essential equipment, usually contained within their flyer's kitbag.
+The single-action release personal equipment lowering equipment (SARPELS) provides easy access to their weapons and equipment upon parachute landing and has a single-action release capability.
 It can be front or rear mounted, whichever is preferred.
 Once they have descended to about 100 ft above the surface, they use the SARPEL to release their gear (weapons/kitbag), dropping it below them while still attached to their harness by a 25 ft rope.
 It is used to minimize injuries in landing due to heavy load of equipment.
 The parachutists must maneuver themselves in order not to drop onto their gear during parachute landing falls.